lvgl/lvgl/docs/details/widgets/button.rst

 ******

 -  :cpp:enumerator:`LV_EVENT_VALUE_CHANGED` when the :cpp:enumerator:`LV_OBJ_FLAG_CHECKABLE` flag is
-   enabled and the object is clicked.
+   enabled and the Widget is clicked.
 The event happens on transition to/from the checked state.

 Learn more about :ref:`events`.